Ansuh/C-Programming-Guide/README.md

 _This repository includes the main concepts of C#._

 ## General Structure of a C# Program
 C# programs can consist of one or more files.
 Each file can contain zero or more namespaces.
 A namespace can contain types such as classes, structs, interfaces, enumerations, and delegates, in addition to other namespaces.
-The following is the skeleton of a C# program that contains all of these elements.
+The following is the skeleton of a C# program that contains all of these elements
 ``` c#
 using System;
 namespace YourNamespace